superarts/challenge-weight-watchers/README.md

 **Bonus Points**

  * Replace PureLayout with a solution that supports Safe Area Layout Guide for iPhone X
- * Display a placeholder image if the NSURL is invalid
+ * Display a placeholder image if the URL is invalid
  * Display an alert when the image is tapped

 ## Exercise 2